Fast and Consistent Algorithm for the Latent Block Model: Algorithm Largest Gaps

+In particular, conditionally on $\Zik=1$, variables of row $\ii$ are independent and identically distributed Bernoulli variables with parameter $\tauk$ and the sum of the cells of any row $\ii$, denoted by $\Xiplus$, is hence a binomial distributed variable $\Bin\left(\dd,\tauk\right)$.

+As a consequence of the subgaussian concentration property of binomial distributions, variables $\Tid=\frac{\Xiplus}{\dd}$ fastly concentrates around the mean associated with its own class when $\dd$ tend to infinity.
+The point is here: if moreover these means $\tauu_1,\ldots,\tauu_\g$ are pairwise distinct, the set of the variables $\{\Tid;\ii=1,\dots,\n\}$ asymptotically splits into clusters, separated by large gaps, and which exactly correspond to the clusters of the model, for $\dd$ large enough.
+In the whole paper, $\tauu_1,\ldots,\tauu_\g$ will be assumed to be pairwise distinct (Assumption \eqref{hyp:identifiability}, see discussion in Section \ref{sec:assumptions:model}).

-On the middle right picture of Figure~\ref{Fig:Improvement}, an example of histogram of $\Xiplus$ for a simulated matrix is displayed; the five classes can be clearly seen.
-The middle left picture of Figure~\ref{Fig:Improvement} display the corresponding values sorted in ascending order and the bottom left picture of Figure~\ref{Fig:Improvement}, the jumps between all successive sorted values.
+The middle right picture of Figure~\ref{Fig:Improvement} shows the histogram of the variable set $\{\Tid;\ii=1,\dots,\n\}$ for a matrix simulated under LBM with five clusters.
+The five clusters of rows can be seen, as well as the four large gaps which separate them.
+The middle left picture of Figure~\ref{Fig:Improvement} is a representation of the vector $(\Tid$ sorted in ascending order and the bottom left picture of Figure~\ref{Fig:Improvement}, the size of the gaps between two consecutive sorted values.

+To classify the rows, the idea is to identify the gaps between the clusters, which are expected to be asymptotically larger.
+Indeed, the internal gaps (those between two rows of the same cluster) vanish when $\dd$ tends to infinity due to concentration, while the external gaps (those between two rows of distinct clusters) do not, since the means are assumed to be distinct.
+Symmetrically the same holds for the columns.

+There are several strategies to identify the large gaps.
+In their article, \cite{channarond2011Classification} assume that the number $Q$ of clusters (the same for the rows and the columns) is known and partition the population into $Q$ clusters by finding the $Q-1$ largest gaps.
+In order to choose $Q$, a model selection procedure can be firstly done separately, before the classification.
+The strategy chosen in this article consists in thresholding the gaps, to distinguish outer gaps from inner ones.
+It advantageously yields both the clusters and the numbers of clusters in only one pass.

+The choice of thresholds is critical.
+Let's comment on the beautiful configuration of Figure~\ref{Fig:Improvement}, where the asymptotic regime has been reached, to present the key issues.
+If the thresholds are too large (greater than 0.06 on that example), the thresholding step will select only some of the four outer deviations and will not distinguish the five clusters from each other.
+Conversely, if they are too small (less than 0.01), the thresholding step will select all four outer gaps, but also some undesirable inner gaps, and the algorithm will wrongly separate some clusters.